murex/Dev-Interview-Preparation/README.md

 After submitting your online application and updated resume, your CV will be thoroughly reviewed by the recruitment team to ensure that your profile (educational background and experience) matches with the job requirements for which you have applied.

-Below is some advice we would like you to consider while updating your CV:
+Below are some pieces of advice we would like you to consider while updating your CV:

-1. Ensure that your CV is concise, and still reflects all information that might be valuable and relevant for the role you are applying for
+Ensure that your CV is concise, and still reflects all information that might be valuable and relevant for the role you are applying for
-2. Make sure it is aligned with the opportunity you are applying for
-3. List the projects you have worked on during your studies/end of year project/internships/professional experience
+Make sure it is aligned with the opportunity you are applying for List the projects you have worked on during your studies / end of year project / internships / professional experience

 ## 4. Technical Test

 A link will be shared with you to conduct our online technical test.

-The Talent Acquisition team will coordinate with you to agree on a specific date for the test (usually within 2 weeks after being contacted)
+The Talent Acquisition team will coordinate with you to agree on a specific date for the test (usually within 2 weeks after being contacted).

-And in case you went through the training material and feel ready, the online test will be scheduled within a couple of days
+In case you went through the training material and feel ready, the online test will be scheduled within a couple of days.

+Make sure that you read the "_**Getting Yourself Ready**_" section before this step.

 ## 5. HR Interview